Application for Talking Book Services

 National Library Service for the Blind & Physically Handicapped

-The Talking Book Program is available to Texans with visual impairments, physical or reading (learning) disabilities that prevent them from using standard print.
+The Talking Book Program is available to Texans with visual impairments, physical, or reading disabilities that prevent them from using standard print.
 In order to receive our free services, you must fill out an application form and have it certified by a professional, such as a nurse, optometrist, teacher, librarian, doctor, or social worker.
-For this reason, you will not be able to submit the application via the Internet.

-Please print out the Talking Book Program application, sign the agreement, fill in the information, and have the form signed by a professional ("certifying authority") who can certify that you meet one of the following criteria for service:
+Please print out the Talking Book Program application, sign the agreement (electronic typed signature accepted), fill in the information, and have the form completed by a professional ("certifying authority") who can certify that you meet one of the following criteria for service:

 Qualified patrons include Texas residents of all ages who: